Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

 You hurl a bubble of acid.
 Choose one creature you can see within range, or choose two creatures you can see within range that are within 5 feet of each other.
-A target must succeed on a Dexterity saving throw or take 1d6 acid damage.
+A target must succeed on a Dexterity Saving Throw or take 1d6 acid damage.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).